todsn — read a stream of data from stdin and write records to a z/OS dataset

 dataset-nameto be created like an already existing dataset.
 If

 dataset-nameis 'DD:name', then this option is ignored.
 For a complete list of options, see the IBM manual: "Using REXX and z/OS UNIX System Services".
+Note: DCB options such as RECFM, LRECL, and BLKSIZE must be specified on the -o option.

 allow for an empty input stream.
 If not specified, the default is to exit with an error and not open or write to the output dataset if the input stream is empty.